sabinagorbachev/Watopoly/README.md

 "Waterloo" Rendition of Monopoly, Playable on Command Line

 To Run:
-1. Download the zip
-2. Open the project in an IDE or terminal
+1. Open the project in an IDE or terminal
-3. Run the executable 'Watopoly' and follow instructions on the screen
+2. Run the executable 'Watopoly' and follow instructions on the screen
-4. Enjoy!
+3. Enjoy!